-The beauty and serenity of the area reflects an environment that has been meticulously restored to its former floral glory following a past time of human occupation and farming.
-As such, this area represents a classic example of the fynbos biome, comprising a macchia-type shrubland capable of withstanding the long, hot and dry summers characteristic of the Mediterranean climate.
+The beauty and serenity of the area reflects an environment that has been meticulously restored to its glory former floral following a past time of human occupation and farming.
+As such, this area represents a classic example the fynbos of biome. comprising a macchia-type shrubland capable of withstanding the long, hot and dry summers characteristic of the Mediterranean climate.